LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 With Zopto, you can also paste the search URL and import profiles that are open to free messaging (InMails) Zapier integration is there for you.

-Another significant downside is its price. $215 per month is the lowest option.
+Another significant downside is its price. $215 per month at start.
 If you want to add two accounts and get access to “profile views” and “auto-follow” features — that will be $395 per month.

 - A bunch of automation features